 Whether you work with human cell lines or microbes, their growth is governed by the same principles.
 I invite you to learn about something that lies at the base of any work with cell culture, whether cells have circular or linear chromosomes: the S-curve of the population growth.
 The length of each phase depends on the organism and growth conditions, but the stages of growth remain the same.

 Inoculation – Starting Point

 Every batch culture starts with inoculation.
-That’s where you encounter a chicken and egg problem.
-Depending on which stage of your inoculate (or staring culture) comes from, you will get different results.
+That’s where you encounter the “chicken and egg” problem.
+That is, depending on which stage of your inoculate (or starting culture) comes from, you will get different results.
 Many a PhD student has scooped a loop full of frozen culture into a 3 L flask only to discover nothing growing several days later.
 Read on to know what you need to do to get your culture growing fast and efficiently.

 Lag Phase – The Lower Arc of the S-Curve

 The ideal situation is to inoculate a freshly grown culture (log or early stationary phase) into the same medium and grow at the same temperature.
 But, even then you will not see any significant change in cell density for a while.
 Cells take time to adjust to their environment and recalibrate gene expression.
 The closer the initial state of the inoculate to your current condition, the faster cells will grow.
 You know you’ve reached the end of lag phase when the OD of your culture reproducibly doubles in a specific unit of time.

 Log Phase – Upward Curve